pravgcet/interview-technologies/kubernetes.md

 **4. Kubernetes Scheduler** → Schedules the application in Worker Nodes.

 **5. Services & Ingress** → Exposes the application for users.

+## What is a Node?

+A Node is a worker machine in a Kubernetes cluster that runs application workloads.
+It can be a physical server or a virtual machine (VM).

+Each Node contains:

+- **Kubelet** – Communicates with the control plane & manages containers.
+- **Container Runtime** – Runs containers (e.g., Docker, containerd).
+- **Kube Proxy** – Manages networking & load balancing between Pods.

+🔹 Types of Nodes:

+- **Master Node (Control Plane)** – Manages the cluster & scheduling.
+- **Worker Node** – Runs the actual applications (Pods).

+## What is a Pod?

+A Pod is the smallest deployable unit in Kubernetes.
+It represents a single instance of a running process in your cluster.

+A Pod contains:

+- One or more containers (usually Docker).
+- Networking – Each Pod gets a unique IP address.
+- Storage (optional) – Can attach Persistent Volumes.

+🔹 Types of Pods:

+- **Single-Container Pod** – Runs one container (most common).
+- **Multi-Container Pod** – Runs multiple tightly coupled containers (e.g., app + logging agent).